About Us

 • Kateri Atkins

-Kateri Atkins, Director of Operations
+Kateri Atkins, Director of Business Operations

 Kateri joined BioBuilder in December 2022 to direct BioBuilder’s operations.
 Kateri has a Bachelor’s degree from Old Dominion University majoring in biology with a minor in chemistry.
 She has worked as a scientist for over 20 years.
 Most recently she was the Head of US Protein Operations with UCB Biosciences, a global biopharma company, where she was responsible for leading their molecular biology and protein production teams.
 Prior to that she was the Vice President of Operations at Beryllium Discovery, where she was responsible for operational and scientific management of core operations.
 She has extensive experience in scientific management, operational management, resource management, project and budgetary management.
 Kateri has a talent for being able to create bridges between different organizational groups and driving successful and motivated cross functional collaborative teams.
 She is originally from Queens, New York but has lived across the United States and abroad with her now retired Navy submariner husband.